2018 Finalist: Outstanding Achievement in Energy and Environmental Innovation sponsored by Syncrude Canada Ltd.

 At the end of the treatment process before process-affected water is released, the company performs toxicity tests.
 It requires days to weeks to run those bioassays.

 With our technology, running the analytical method requires just a few hours which becomes a near real-time measurement of the potency of the process affected water which means you can manage the water appropriately.
-Not only is this method to understand the potency or the bioavailability of a complex mixture such as the process-affected water, it is also a method of rapid analysis.
+Not only is this a method to understand the potency or the bioavailability of a complex mixture such as the process-affected water, it is also a method of rapid analysis.

 The work has helped us streamline our water quality assessments and understand which process waters or which chemicals are more or less hazardous so that we can streamline our testing programs and our responses accordingly.